scuzzydude/asimov/asimov.md

 For example, a **scoot in absentia** (SIA) could be created for a stolen work of art.
 Through both an anonymous messaging system in the protocol and anonymous transfers of asimov, a "reward" of asimov could be paid for recovery of the art.
 Crowdsource based investigation could also play a part.

 This might seem hypocritical, but The Foundation should never pay for recovery of stolen scooted works of art.
 The reason is simple -- scooted artwork belongs to humanity at large, so theft is a crime against humanity.
 Un-scooted art is private property -- and thus a common crime, no matter the appraised value.
 Therefore, the security requirements of scooted works should be appropriate for their valuation or potential.
 Theft of scooted works will occur, but The Foundation's team will be charged recovery and prosecution.
 As the market of scoot grows, this will reduce the valuation of artwork on both the legitimate and illegitimate private markets.
-People in possession or trafficking in stolen artwork will be barred from the responsibility domain forever, which may have the effect of locking dishonest professionals out of the Art profession as The Foundation grows.
+People trafficking in stolen artwork will be barred from the responsibility domain forever, which may have the effect of locking dishonest professionals out of the Art profession as The Foundation grows.

 ## Immaterial Genius

 In Basketball, there is a consensus opinion that Michael Jordan is the greatest of all time (GOAT).
 I happen to have a dissenting opinion and think that the GOAT is the only other player to win MVP and Defensive Player of the Year in the same year who was also drafted ahead of Jordan in the 1984 NBA draft.[^17] Others will argue that Bill Russell, Kareem Abdul-Jabbar, Kobe Bryant or Lebron James is the GOAT.
 And even though Basketball, like most sports, has statistics for every facet of the game, it's not an argument that can be easily won with just statistics and logic.
 The rules have changed over the years, players begin playing professionally at younger ages, and there is more global competition now than in earlier eras.
 Yet, we continue to debate it, and probably always will.

 The simple explanation is that the consensus majority that believe Michael Jordan is the GOAT value vanity, while the enlightened few, like myself and all of Nigeria, value basketball genius.[^18] If I were a billionaire, I might spend it all building an amusement park called *Dreamland* with rides with names like *Bamboozled* and *The Dream Shake*, and a full 3-D first person immersion of all of Olajuwon's greatest blocks and dunks against the stars of the 80s and 90s.
 Yet, as certain as I am that *The Dream* is the GOAT, *Dreamland* would be an act of vanity.
 Even though I am certain I'm right, nobody elected me the arbiter of basketball genius, it would be vain for me build this monstrosity.
-But also, very American.
+Also, very American.
 Since it would be in Houston, it would be bigger than Disney World, since everything is bigger in Texas.
 Yeah, Mike and Mickey, imagine what twenty or so years of me subsidizing[^19] destination vacations for the families of the world will do for that GOAT consensus.

 Consensus does not make genius.
 There is no consensus is to what makes a genius.

 Sometimes genius is so obvious that there really is no argument.
-Einstein in science.
+Newton and Einstein in physics.
 It certainly seems like there is a consensus that Leonardo Da Vinci was one of the greatest artists who ever lived.
 In music, there is John Bonham.

 John Bonham, the drummer for the Led Zeppelin, is almost universally recognized as the greatest drummer in history.[^20] Personally, I feel that is selling Bonham short.
 John Bonham is almost certainly the greatest musician who ever lived.
 Since recorded music is barely a hundred years old it is hard to prove.
 Nothing I've ever heard that even approaches that level of mastery.

 Since I'm already playing hypothetical multi-billionaire, I think I'd have a prize called the BonzoX prize with an award of 1 billion USD.
 Since percussion is the closest form of music to being pure digital, I believe if it were possible to determine an algorithm for the divine, it could most easily be done by algorithmically quantifying the groove of John Bonham.
 Worst case, you might uncover a crypto message from the planet Terminus.
 Hopefully, Jimmy Page[^21] will give the BonzoX competitors access to the master recordings.
 In what seems like an intentional assault of their most appreacitive listeners, some of John Bonham's most insanely great drumming *occurs* during the fade-outs of some of their greatest songs.
 Blast the volume at the end of *Kashmir* for the ultimate example, and I'm sure that this virtuoso Bonham performance goes on for several minutes, because for that song, they hired an orchestra and those guys charge by the day.
-You'd think maybe Jimmy was intentionally trying to hide Bohnam's genius from the rest of us, except that on other songs on that same album, Jimmy fades out some of the most ridiculously bad-ass guitar playing you've ever heard.
+You'd think maybe Jimmy was intentionally trying to hide Bonham's genius from the rest of us, except that on other songs on that same album, Jimmy fades out some of the most ridiculously bad-ass guitar playing you've ever heard.
 So what up with that, I mean, apparently nobody but me wants to listen to twelve minutes Zeppelin songs.

 Sadly, percussion seems to be a dying art.
-For one thing, it's much easier to just buy your kid a Mac, this allows you to sleep in on the weekends, and saves you from pissing off your neighbors.
+For one thing, it's much easier to just buy your kid a Mac, this allows you to sleep in on the weekends, and doesn't piss off your neighbors.
 And even Rock 'n Roll seems to have hit its peak.
 I don't think we're going lose the appreciation of John Bonham in my lifetime, but it scares me that we might not long after.
 I would be willing to take responsibility to make sure we don't.
 It would be an absolute travesty and failure if humanity lost the value of John Bonham's genius.

 ### Agency